XYZfinal/tetrisAI/README.md

 2020-09-20: Added function that gets the moves for a block to be placed into designated coordinates in maximax.py

 2020-09-30：Debugged previous code and assembled everything into a first working prototype (included video for demonstration)

+2020-10-03: Added the option of choosing to consider forsight block for the sake of placing the blocks knowing the future.
+This allows the AI to place block much more elegantly and with much less holes in the gameboard.
+The extra level of calculation is however much slower.
+In the case of sprint mode tetris, the first one is preferable.
+In the case of survival, the second algorithm is superior.